venkatamamidibathula/CKA/README.md

 **Path** = **/etc/kubernetes/manifests**

 We can only create PODS this way not replicasets, deployments.

+The kubelet automatically tries to create a mirror Pod on the Kubernetes API server for each static Pod, making them visible but not controllable from there.
+To edit a static Pod, modify the manifest file in the designated directory.
+To delete a static Pod, remove the manifest file from the directory.

+Kubernetes control plane bootstrapping: Used by tools like kubeadm to bring up control plane components (e.g., API server, controller manager) as static pods.
+Running essential services on specific nodes without relying on the API server.

 In **kubelet.service** file there is a parameter where you specify the value.